jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Cleat hitch.][cleat-hitch]**
 The right way to moor a boat to a dock.

-- **[Gripping sailor's hitch.][sailors-hitch]**
+- **[Stalactite hitch.]**
-A friction hitch most useful for attaching to another line in order to apply a strong lengthwise pull, such as to detension one end of a heavily loaded line so that its knot can be untied.
-Also useful anywhere else that a lengthwise pull on a rope or pole is needed, even if what you're pulling is slippery or tapered.
+A friction hitch with enough grip to pull on a heavily loaded line, relieving the tension on one end of that line so that its knot can be untied.
+Also useful anywhere that a lengthwise pull on a rope or pole is needed, even if that object is slippery or tapered.

-This knot is a replacement for the _icicle hitch_, the difference being that it's better at staying tied.
-I like to tie it with five initial wraps for grip and finish with a riding turn around the part that crosses diagonally over them, as I've found that this makes the knot far more secure.
-I think I'll calling this variant the "stalactite hitch".
-I'll post an illustration soon.
+Whereas the _gripping sailor's hitch_ improves slightly on the _icicle hitch_
+by tucking the end under a second wrap, the _stalactite hitch_ improves upon the _gripping sailor's hitch_ with the addition of a riding turn around the first wrap.
 {:.tangent .indent}

+![][stalactite-hitch-photo]
+*Stalactite hitch*

 - **[Schwabisch hitch.][schwabisch-hitch]**
 A nifty friction hitch for connection to a life-support line in case you